MicrosoftDocs/learn/learn-pr/xamarin/xamarin-forms-dual-screen/includes/2-display-two-screens.md

 Xamarin.Forms provides two different classes that can help display content on dual-screens:

-- **TwoPaneView** - a layout control that can host other controls and automatically
+- **TwoPaneView** - a layout control that can host other controls and automatically adapt to two screens.
-- **DualScreenInfo** - a
+- **DualScreenInfo** - a helper class that provides access to screen information to help adapt your app for two screens.

-To access these classes in your Xamarin.Forms apps, add the **Xamarin.Forms.DualScreen** NuGet to your solution.
+To access these in your Xamarin.Forms apps, add the **Xamarin.Forms.DualScreen** NuGet to your solution.

 ## Use TwoPaneView